skabartem/shared_expenses/README.md

 ### Edit Expense
 ![](readme/edit-expense.gif)
 ### Settle-up
-In order to track the spengings and their coverage, all the users can to settle-up user balances.
-To recycle existing code settle-up form generates new Expense object which corrects the balances.
+In order to track the spengings all the users can settle-up their balances.
+It is good practice to recycle existing code, so settle-up form generates new a new Expense which offsets balance.

 The form is already pre-filled with the next priority: logged user debts -> logged user lendings -> other user transfers -> blank form